Uberi/University-Notes/ECON101/ECON101.md

 ### Short-run Supply

-In the short run, firms do not enter or exit the market.
+In the short run, it is difficult for firms to enter or exit the market.

 A firm in a perfectly competitive market has a supply curve similar to the following: